RolandKrummenacher/HOL-ACSwithLocalSTS/HOL.md

 	_Access Control Service Management Portal_

 	> **Note:** The Management Portal offers you a global view of all the settings you can change in ACS.
-In this task we want to add a new application: in identity jargon, you use the expression "Relying Party" for referring to an application.
+In this task we want to add a new cloud service: in identity jargon, you use the expression "Relying Party" for referring to an cloud service.

 1. Click the **Relying Party Applications** link on the navigation menu in order to register your Web site with ACS.
-"Relying Party" is identity speak for application, the entity which consumes identities, whereas as you already guessed "Identity Provider" indicates one entity which stores identities and is capable of authenticating users.
+"Relying Party" is identity speak for cloud service, the entity which consumes identities, whereas as you already guessed "Identity Provider" indicates one entity which stores identities and is capable of authenticating users.

 	![Identity Providers configured](./images/Identity-Providers-configured.png?raw=true "Identity Providers configured")